ppy/osu-wiki/news/2021-08-23-summer-tf-fanart-contest-results.md

 [![](https://assets.ppy.sh/contests/133/banners/Loichuu.jpg)](https://assets.ppy.sh/contests/133/winners/Loichuu.png)

-**1159** voters embraced the chaos (and cute) of [**Loichuu**](https://osu.ppy.sh/users/460210)'s most athletic scene depicting pippi undertaking a victory lap while Chirou drops her ice water bowl in an ill-fated pursuit.
+**1159** voters embraced the chaos (and cuteness) of [**Loichuu**](https://osu.ppy.sh/users/460210)'s most athletic scene depicting pippi undertaking a victory lap while Chirou drops her ice water bowl in an ill-fated pursuit.
 And of course, where there is Yuzu, there is *shenanigans*, as that rather ominously aimed disc might suggest...

 ---